sbyrnes321/audio-respiratory-droplets/README.md

 ## Would this proposal compromise privacy?

 As best as I can tell (and I'm not an expert), it doesn’t undercut privacy at all, at least for the decentralized, privacy-centric systems similar to the one [this comic strip is describing](https://ncase.me/contact-tracing/), a category that includes the [Apple-Google system](https://www.apple.com/covid19/contacttracing/) and [NOVID](https://www.novid.org/).
 The main reason is: the microphone-derived data would be stored locally on the phone and never broadcast to anyone ever.
-Secondarily, we are storing a measure of whether and how loud people were talking, but not who was talking or what they said.

 The privacy concerns with these systems are not about what information is *stored within the phone app*, but rather what information is *broadcast to the government or others*.

 The most important and most clear-cut case will be the contact-tracing OS update written by Apple and Google themselves.
 If you have a privacy concern regarding how much information is accessible to OS software written by Apple and Google, then of course you better throw your phone in the garbage: The phone OS has access to absolutely everything, and we have always been trusting Apple and Google to be good stewards of that.

+Secondarily, we are calculating and storing a measure of whether and how loud people were talking, but we are not storing the audio itself, or any information about who was talking or what they said.

 ## Would this proposal compromise phone battery life?